Legit.Health Plus description and specifications

 The device is intended to use on the epidermis, its appendages (hair, hair follicle, sebaceous glands, apocrine sweat gland apparatus, eccrine sweat gland apparatus and nails) and associated mucous membranes (conjunctival, oral and genital), the dermis, the cutaneous vasculature and the subcutaneous tissue (subcutis).

 In fact, the device is intended to use on visible skin structures.
-As such, it can only quantify clinical signs that are visible, and distribute the probabilities across ICD classes that are visible.
+As such, it can only quantify clinical signs that are visible, and distribute the probabilities across ICD categories that are visible.

-As mentioned, the image-based recognition processor provides an interpretative distribution of probabilities of visible ICD classes.
+As mentioned, the image-based recognition processor provides an interpretative distribution of probabilities of visible ICD categories.

 In other words, the device does not provide a true positive or true negative for any specific condition, like diagnostic tests.
-On the contraty, the evice provides the full list of ICD classes and the probability distributed across all the classes.
+On the contrary, the device provides the full list of ICD categories and the probability distributed across all the categories.

-More information regarding ICD classes can be found in the International Classification of Diseases 11th Revision.
+More information regarding ICD categories can be found in the International Classification of Diseases 11th Revision.

 Difference between multiclass-probability distribution and diagnosis